tom171296/BlogNet/_drafts/2025-09-01-provenance-and-attestation.md

 A provenance file isn't just something you generate and forget about.
 It's something anyone consuming your software can use to verify its integrity.
 SLSA not just describes that provenance should be generated, but also that it should be distributed alongside the artifact.
-The Cosign signing action in the GitHub workflow adds a record of what was signed to the public [Rekor transparency log](https://rekor.sigstore.dev/).
+The action in the GitHub workflow adds a record of what was signed to the public [Rekor transparency log](https://rekor.sigstore.dev/).

 ### Example: Full GitHub Actions Workflow with Provenance and Attestation
 To see a complete setup of a GitHub Actions workflow that builds a .NET application, generates provenance, and adds attestation, [see the CraftedSpecially repo’s catalog service workflow as an example.](https://github.com/tom171296/CraftedSpecially/blob/main/.github/workflows/catalog-service.yml).

-## Distributing Provenance

-## Validating Your Supply Chain: The Consumer's Duty
+## Verifying artifacts: The Consumer's Duty
 TODO

 ## What Happens If You Skip Provenance and Attestation?